FlowerOfTheBridges/final-project-runninggame/README.md

 * *up arrow*: jump

 ## Documentation
-You can read the documentation here.
+You can read the report describing all the technical aspects of the game [here](https://github.com/SapienzaInteractiveGraphicsCourse/final-project-runninggame/blob/master/report.pdf).

 # Play The Game
-You can play the game [Here](https://sapienzainteractivegraphicscourse.github.io/final-project-runninggame/).
+You can play the game [here](https://sapienzainteractivegraphicscourse.github.io/final-project-runninggame/).

 ## Known Issues
-The game may not work properly with a slow connection or with a busy PC, due to the amount of resources needed by the physic engine used within the game.
+The game may not work properly with a slow connection or web browsers with a limited amount of resoruces, due to the physic engine used within the game.